Orla Blakelock

 I am available for sessions Monday-Friday 10.30am to 6pm.

-I work face to face practice in Brighton with an online Zoom practice offering therapy UK wide and abroad.
+I work in face-to-face practice in Brighton with an online Zoom practice offering therapy UK-wide and abroad.

 Brighton, East Sussex, BN1